craftablescience/MareTF/README.md

                                                normal maps.
   --opengl                                     Alias of --invert-green, added for vtex2
                                                compatibility.
+  --hdri                                       Interpret the given image as an
+                                               equirectangular HDRI and create a cubemap.
+  --hdri-no-filter                             When creating a cubemap from an input HDRI, do
+                                               not perform bilinear filtering.
   --width-resize-method                        How to resize the texture's width to match a
                                                power of 2. [nargs=0..1] [default: "BIGGER"]
   --height-resize-method                       How to resize the texture's height to match a